Sponsor Resources & FAQs

 Our invoices need to go to someone else at my business.
 What do I do?

-Contact your Vermont Public Corporate Support Associate or email billing (at) vermontpublic (dot) org to update your billing contact.
+Contact your Vermont Public Account Manager or email billing (at) vermontpublic (dot) org to update your billing contact.

 Why am I getting so many emails?
 Can't you send everything all together?